cs24/cloud-inquisitor/docs/backend/README.rst

 Delete Account
 ^^^^^^^^^^^^^^

 Removes an account from the system after prompting for confirmation.
-All data associated with the account will also be deleted from the database and will not be able to be regenerated without fetching it from the AWS API.
+All data associated with the account will also be deleted from the database and cannot be regenerated without fetching it from the AWS API.

 ::